lorek/test3/Errata.md

-# Lectures on Monte Carlo Theory
+# Errata for *Lectures on Monte Carlo Theory* Lectures on Monte Carlo Theory

 <table>
 <tr>